SpektraSystems/Azure-Synapse-Analytic-Day/03-power-bi-integration.md

    ![Selecting Download](media/ex03-download-pbid.png "Download file")

 7. Open the downloaded .pbids file.
-This will launch Power BI desktop.
+This will launch the Power BI desktop.

-   >PowerBI desktop will already be installed on the labvm provided.
+   >PowerBI desktop will already be installed on the **labvm** provided.

 8. When Power BI Desktop loads, select **Microsoft account**, then select **Sign in**.
 Follow the login prompts to login with the credential provided to you.
 When you return to the SQL Server database dialog, select **Connect**.